PHYSICS (PHGN)

 PHGN215.
 ANALOG ELECTRONICS.
 4.0 Semester Hrs.

-(II) Introduction to analog devices used in modern electronics and basic topics in electrical engineering.
+Introduction to analog devices used in modern electronics and basic topics in electrical engineering.
 Introduction to methods of electronics measurements, particularly the application of oscilloscopes and computer based data acquisition.
 Topics covered include circuit analysis, electrical power, diodes, transistors (FET and BJT), operational amplifiers, filters, transducers, and integrated circuits.
 Laboratory experiments in the use of basic electronics for physical measurements.
 Emphasis is on practical knowledge gained in the laboratory, including prototyping, troubleshooting, and laboratory notebook style.
+3 hours lecture, 3 hours lab; 4 semester hours.
 Prerequisite: PHGN200.
-3 hours lecture, 3 hours lab; 4 semester hours.

 PHGN298.
 SPECIAL TOPICS.
 1-6 Semester Hr.